5 SPICY COCKTAILS

 Ginger and whisky is a relationship to last a lifetime.
 It’s not only hot sauce that can deliver an intense kick; this spice is another all-natural ingredient you can use to add a little fire to your drink.
 It has a different flavour profile to chilli and works best when balanced out with a touch of sweetness.

 Shake the Chivas Extra 13 Sherry, crème de cassis and lime juice with ice, then strain into a tall glass filled with ice.
-Top with ginger beer and garnish with a wedge of lime.
+Top with ginger beer and garnish this spicy cocktail with a wedge of lime.